Do you make the most out of your potential tax deductions?

-4. Avoid paying anything yourself but in the event you have to than simply summarize what you have paid on one page and give this to your accountant.
+2. Keep records of any expenses you pay yourself.
 Be careful to avoid recording the expenses paid by your real estate agent as you will run the risk of claiming the expenses twice.

-5. You don’t need to give your accountant the receipts but file them away in case you are asked for them in an audit by the ATO.
+3. You don’t need to give your accountant the receipts, but file them away in case you are asked for them in an audit by the ATO.

-7. Loans.
-You can provide the loan statements to your accountant or you can simply summarize the interest paid on your loans on a spreadsheet or a piece of paper.
+4. You can provide your bank loan statements to your accountant or you can simply summarise the interest paid on your loans on a spreadsheet.

-8. The first year is the most complicated because it involves creating a “Purchase Sheet” that is carried forward from year to year so that when you sell you have accurate records of what was incurred to determine your Capital Gains Tax (if any)
+5. The first year is the most complicated because it involves creating a “Purchase Sheet” that is carried forward from year to year so that when you sell you have accurate records of what was incurred to determine your Capital Gains Tax

 SUBSCRIBE & DON'T MISS A SINGLE EPISODE OF MICHAEL YARDNEY'S PODCAST

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.

 Join Michael Yardney's inner circle of daily subscribers and get into the head of Australia's best property investment advisor and a wide team of leading property researchers and commentators.